-Raspberry Canes are due in at the end of February for spring planting.
+Raspberry Canes are due in early March for spring planting.

 Raspberry Canes should be planted in a sheltered spot in a well-drained but moist, fertile soil in full sun or light shade.
 Plant in a hole twice the diameter of the root-ball or pot.
 Mix an organic soil improver and general fertiliser with the infill soil.
 Ensure the cane is not planted deeper than the existing soil mark.
 Water regularly until established.

 Fruit is produced on the previous year’s cane.
 First year cut down old canes when new shoots appear.
 Cut older cane back to ground level after fruiting and tie in newly produced cane & remove tips.

 Glen Ample : An exceptional variety!
 One of the best and heaviest cropping mid-season varieties around.
 The spine-free cane are upright and vigorous and produce long fruiting laterals with sparse foliage for easy picking.
 Exceptionally high yields of very large, bright fruit of superb flavour.
 The fruit also holds well without spoiling.
 Ample has a good level of disease resistance.
 Cropping season: mid July-August.
 Self fertile.

 Malling Jewel : A good old favourite, all-purpose variety.
 Reliable steady cropper of high quality large dark red berries that have an excellent flavour and good texture.
 Easily managed compact growth.
 Very popular garden variety due to its resistance to raspberry root rot disease and virus infection.
 Cropping season: mid July-mid-August.
 Self fertile.